Hawaii State Legislature: Members and terms

 The 51 members of the House are elected to two-year terms without term limits.
 The 25 members of the Senate are elected to four-year terms, also without term limits.
 Like many other state legislatures in the United States, the Hawaii State Legislature is a part-time body and legislators often have active careers outside of government.

+According to Article III, section 4 of the Hawaii State Constitution, a legislator's term begins on the day of the general election and ends the day of the general election if a new member is elected.

 Officers

 Members of both houses vote to select presiding officers from within their ranks, such as the Speaker of the House and the President of the Senate.
 These positions are customarily held by members of the majority party in each chamber.
 The Lieutenant Governor of Hawaii, who also serves as Hawaii's equivalent of a Secretary of State, is entirely removed from the legislative process.

 Sessions

 Each session of the state legislature lasts for two years, starting in each odd year.
 Article III, Section 10 of the Hawaii Constitution states that the legislature must convene annually in regular session at 10 a.m. on the third Wednesday in January.
 Regular sessions are limited to a period of 60 working days, which exclude Saturdays, Sundays, holidays, and designated recess days.

 The practical effect of having a two-year session is that any bill introduced in the first (odd-numbered) year which does not pass may be considered in the second year at the point in the process where its progress stopped.
 At the end of the biennium, however, all bills that did not pass the legislature die; to be considered again they must be reintroduced in the new session.